 You can also limit external sharing by domain by using the Set-SPOTenant Microsoft PowerShell cmdlet with -SharingDomainRestrictionMode and either -SharingAllowedDomainList or -SharingBlockedDomainList.
 For info about limiting external sharing by domain at the site level, see Restricted domains sharing.

-Allowed or blocked domains in Azure AD also affect SharePoint and OneDrive.
-Be sure to review Azure AD collaboration restrictions as part of your SharePoint and OneDrive sharing setup.
+Allowed or blocked domains in Microsoft Entra ID also affect SharePoint and OneDrive site sharing (always) and file and folder sharing (if Azure B2B collaboration is enabled).
+Be sure to review Microsoft Entra collaboration restrictions as part of your SharePoint and OneDrive sharing setup.

 Allow only users in specific security groups to share externally

 For info about this setting, see Manage security groups.